nt4f04uNd/sweyer/CONTRIBUTING.md

 To update the golden tests from Windows or MacOS, run the [`Update Goldens`](https://github.com/nt4f04uNd/sweyer/actions/workflows/update_goldens.yml) workflow on GitHub **in your fork**.
-Unless you are a contributor, you can't run it on the main repository.
+Unless you are a collaborator, you can't run it on the main repository.
 In the popup, choose on which branch the goldens should be updated and whether the workflow should automatically create a commit on that branch with the updated golden artifacts: